Training for Charities and Community Groups

 - Inactive communities

 - Increasing participation in walking for health schemes

 - Accessing green space

 Nordic Walking is a safe, natural, dynamic, efficient and suitable-for-all form of a physical activity that trains the body in an holistic, symmetric and balanced way.
 Nordic Walking uses specially designed poles to enhance your natural walking experience.
-It is a fun and social activity that can be done in town or country throughout the year.
+It is a fun and social activity that can be enjoyed in town centres or open countryside throughout the year.

-The Finnish Government were the forerunners of using Nordic Walking to improve public health.
-They used Nordic Walking as part of their national policy to improve health and well being.
+The Finnish Government were the forerunners of using Nordic Walking to improve public health and have included it as part of their national policy to improve health and wellbeing.
 Nordic Walking is now a national pastime in Finland.

 Nordic Walking is kind to the joints, increases the stability of the walker and works nearly all of the muscles in the body.
 Nordic Walking is taught in a way that develops improved walking and posture as well as good pole technique.
 The benefits to the body are functional and so transfer into everyday life.